 The instrument is passively athermalised, a procedure patented by Jena-Optronik.
 In principle, this is an auto focus mechanism, which one knows from cameras.
 Due to our special lens-lever-frame the picture respectively the optical characteristics are stabilized against temperature in a completely passive way.
 To do so we neither need an electronic or power source nor a driving mechanism.
 The stabilization is achieved by the change in temperature itself.

 We would like to thank the European Space Agency ESA and Airbus Defence and Space for entrusting us with this project.
 The dedicated teams of our clients and partners were a key factor in the success of our work.
 The objective of the mission was another motivating factor for our #teamspace at Jena-Optronik.
 With a strong investigative spirit, we have succeeded in discovering new technological horizons and delivering innovative satellite components.
 I would like to thank all employees involved in the project!”

 Eyk Gebhardt, Sentinel-4 Project Lead at Jena-Optronik

 Pictures © Florian Brill on behalf of Jena-Optronik GmbH - We want to thank all members of our #teampsace for their contribution to our projects.
 The pictures hhow only three of them.

-This article has been produced with the financial assistance of the European Union.
-The views expressed herein can in no way be taken to reflect the official opinion of the European Union.
+The views expressed herein can in no way be taken to reflect the official opinion of the European Space Agency.